Autonomous Planning Based on Spatial Concepts to Tidy Up Home Environments with Service Robots

 \section{Conclusion}

-We proposed an autonomous tidy-up planning method based on an unsupervised PGM for spatial concept formation using multimodal observations.
+We proposed an autonomous tidy-up planning method based on a PGM for spatial concept formation using multimodal observations.
 We also developed an autonomous robotic system that can tidy up home environments with several scattered objects.
-The proposed method can learn co-occurrence probability between objects and target places where objects should be tidied up from observation information gathered by the robot.
-Additionally, the robot can plan the tidy-up in order, from an object whose target place is the most defined among the objects cluttered in the environment by using the parameters of the learned model.
+The proposed method can learn co-occurrence probability between the objects and the target places where the objects should be tidied up from observation information collected by the robot.
+Additionally, the robot can plan the tidy-up in order, starting from the object whose target place is the most defined among the objects cluttered in the environment using the parameters of the learned model.
 In the experiment, we reproduced the Tidy Up Here task of the WRS international robotics competition using simulation environments constructed with Gazebo.
 The results showed that the proposed method achieves efficient and accurate planning to tidy up scattered objects compared to other baseline methods.